 I am a divorced single mom to two incredible little boys.
 They are both extremely imaginative and caring.
 They are both amazingly smart and curious.
 One can build the most amazing creations out of Legos, including transformers without any plans.
 The other can take discarded items and build amazing tools and weapons.
 Being their mom is my most important and most loved job in the world, but its also not the easiest job.
 Both of my fantastic boys have barriers to learning and even to living a typical life.

-My oldest son, Shaynen, is 12.
+My oldest son is Shaynen.
 He is incredibly smart.
 I’m not just saying that because I’m biased as his mom.
 He’s been reading high school level since about 3rd grade.
 But traditional school has been hard on him and has led to countless doctor visits which have led to many diagnosis.
 First were ADHD and Sensory Developmental Delay followed by dysgraphia and some time getting speech for articulation issues.

-My younger son, Rethan, is 10.
+My younger son is Rethan.
 He is also very smart, but he often feels that he is dumb because he can’t read, YET.
 I always remind him to put “Yet” in there.
 He has very, very severe dyslexia.
-He is entering 5th grade and knows 5 sight words and can only sound out a few 3 letter words.
+He is just able to read most cvc words.
 This is not for lack of trying on his part or his teachers.
 He also has Sensory Developmental Delay and very severe ADHD which was diagnosed when he was 4 years old.
 The doctor said that they usually don’t diagnose that young, but there was no question.
 That wasn’t his youngest diagnosis though.
 He started speech for articulation issues when he was 18 months old and continued until he was in 4th grade.
 He also has dysgraphia (writing) and dyscalculia (math).